Community Governance Review

 How the review will be carried out

-When assessing any suggestions from interested parties, we will be required to take into account both the:
+When assessing any suggestions from interested parties, we are required to take into account the:

 - impact of the community governance arrangements on community cohesion